Positive male role models theme supports demand for ‘soft skills’

 Men’s health champions have been trained by MHF in a number of large organisations including the RAF, Network Rail, and the NHS.
 Meanwhile, other organisations have got behind the principles of International Men’s Day, (whether this year or in previous years), among them the UK Civil Service, Legal and General, Royal Bank of Scotland, Next, Lloyds Bank, Boots, Standard Chartered, and PwC.

-The principle of health champions is catching on, for example Unilever has trained 4,000 of its global employees, so far, to be mental health champions, tasked with supporting their peers by looking for signs of people struggling with mental health and then helping them reach services that can help.
+The principle of health champions is catching on, for example Unilever has trained 4,000 of its global employees, so far, to be mental health champions, tasked with supporting their peers by looking for signs of people struggling with mental health and then helping them reach services that can offer support.

 At Working Voices, our diversity and inclusion training courses give practical advice on managing bias and building support.
 Ultimately, in protecting equity, mental health, and wellbeing, we advocate a wider approach to culture through our Team Engagement programme.